 Our removable connector boards support most common connectors.
 Mix and match boards to obtain just the right connectors for the cable you need to test.
 Slide the board into guide posts on the tester and press down to insert (this takes 3 seconds).
 Press the latches apart to remove.
-Each board includes between 4 and 12 connectors, or has open positions for connectors you supply, depending on the type.
-We sell boards in sets of two, with the price of a typical set at $235.

 We build these boards on 0.093"-thick PCB laminate (50% thicker than standard printed circuit boards), for rugged use and extra long life.
 We specify that all Dsub connectors have machined pins to maximize connector lifetime (standard Dsub connectors have stamped pins, which are hollow).
 When a connector wears out, you may easily change it at your location with a proper desoldering tool, or return it to us for same-day-turnaround repair.